altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 *She stepped over another body*
 ~All of which occasionally spasmed~
 'AD::Which way...'
-~To the vault of infectious memes~
+~To the vault of infectious memes.
+[The McCollough effect](/namshubettulpa/world/the-mccollough-effect.md) got out a few decades ago...~ 'AD::Or was it a few scores now...'
+~Time flew by so quickly the longer you lived~
-'AD::The vocal fry bitch voice got out a few decades ago' ~It had been used as a tool to make someone who was aware (but not awakened) very rich~ 'AD::If I cared about making money, or if any of my friends did' ~No, she decided - up the stairs~
+~It had led to some tools to make someone who was aware (but not awakened) very rich~ 'AD::If I cared about making money, or if any of my friends did.'
+~No, she decided - up the stairs~
-'AD::Onwards to the prize'
+'AD::Onwards to the prize.'
 *She climbed them*
-~Upstairs was the sovereign's personal development environment~ ~Even most people at the gathering didn't know about this room~ 'AD::Hell, most people who did know about this chose to forget' ~Not her though, she had to know, this and more~
+~Upstairs was the sovereign's personal development environment~ ~Even most people at the gathering didn't know about this room~ 'AD::Hell, most people who did know about this chose to forget.'
+~Not her though, she had to know, this and more~
 *She entered a room*
 ~A bedroom - the bed was surrounded by a lake of water lined with mirror~